 - Always try and aim for more densely packed or damp sand on the beaches.
 This is good for both the environment and vehicle stability.

-- Do not decrease your tire pressure more than necessary, because if you unknowingly hit a sand ditch or mound, sand could easily get in between the tire bead and the rim and the rest of the air tends to leak out.
+- Do not decrease your tire pressure more than necessary, because if you unknowingly hit a sand ditch or mound, some sand could easily get in between the tire bead and the rim and the rest of the air tends to leak out.

 - Always scan sand terrain ahead as sand tracks can get really bumpy and uneven from dirt bikes and ATVs churning up the sand.

 Sand Dune driving tips

-- To clear a decent size dune you will need speed and momentum on your side else you will not make the dune.
+- To clear a decent size dune you will need speed and momentum on your side otherwise you will not make the dune.